Today we will do something different. Instead of visiting a site, we will dig into data and see what Israel tourism statistics we can find.

-Note: the data sources are Tourism and Hotel Services Statistics, which is published quarterly by the Israeli CBS (Central Bureau of Statistics) and Research and Statistics by the Ministry of Tourism.
+Note: the data sources are Tourism and Hotel Services Statistics, published quarterly by the Israeli CBS (Central Bureau of Statistics), and Research and Statistics by the Ministry of Tourism.

 How big is the tourism sector?